 The short answer.
 The direct cost to you in exchange 1031 usually comes in the form of a fee paid to your IQ.
-See the article : How real estate agents get leads.
+See the article : How to real estate photography.
 QI fees vary, but most reports indicate that a typical delayed 1031 exchange costs between $ 600 and $ 1,200.

 How much do you need to reinvest in 1031 exchange?
 How much will I reinvest in a 1031 exchange?
 In a standard 1031 exchange, you must reinvest 100% of the proceeds from the sale of your ceded property to defer all capital gains taxes.

 Is it worth making a 1031 exchange?
 1031 Exchange allows you to defer payment of your taxes.
 It does not remove your capital gains tax.
 Only if you never sell your 1031 exchange property or continue to make a 1031 exchange will you never receive tax liability.